cloudextend/contrib-netsuite-servicemgr/Celigo.SuiteTalk/src/README.md

 5. Ensure that all `Order` attributes have been removed from XmlElementAttribute annotations by searching for the text `Order=`.
    If there are any ordering left, remove them as well.

+6. Open `SuiteTalkSchemas.cs` and update the URLs for the namespaces.

 5. Build the project.